SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 Surprisingly, [Cargo-FlameGraph]
 showed that most of the time was spent on checking if set names have been visited (`visited.contains`).
-`visited` was a vector,
-and its linear search compounded with recursion to a cubic growth.
+`visited` was a vector (a.k.a. array list), and its linear search compounded with recursion to a cubic growth.
 I chose to use vectors because I thought most nested sets would have less than ten members, in which case linear search would be fine, but my assumption was clearly wrong.